UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

     $ git add report.tex
     $ git commit -m "added the base tex file for my report"
     $ git push origin master

+You should now also be able to see the addition of this file on GitHub!

-### Update the "Laptop" repository, and do some more work
+### Update the "Laptop" repository, in preparation for more work

 Let's say we're working on our Laptop computer again, and now we want to add details to our report file, so we need to update our Laptop repository.